499602D2/liscrape/README.md

 # Liscrape
- Automating Linkedin profile scraping with Python 3
+Simplifying and automating Linkedin profile scraping with Python 3